zirui-ray-liu/zirui-ray-liu.github.io/_pages/about.md

 ### News

+- Giving one tutorial at AAAI 2025 about KV Cache Optimization.
+Slide can be found [here](https://github.com/henryzhongsc/longctx_bench/issues/6)

 - Two paper accepted at ICLR 2025.
 One about LLM-based file system and one about zero-order fine-tuning of LLMs

 - [KVCache Compression Benchmark](https://arxiv.org/pdf/2407.01527) accepted at EMNLP24.
 If you want to know the research landspace of this area, take a look at the [paper](https://arxiv.org/pdf/2407.01527) and [code](https://github.com/henryzhongsc/longctx_bench).